cglseminar/cglseminar.github.io/index.md

 The seminar takes place on every second Thursday (starting the 6th of May) in the Russell Love room of Peter Hall at the University of Melbourne, 11am-12pm.
 The seminars will also be streamed live via [Zoom](https://unimelb.zoom.us/j/83059420071?pwd=VitKZjhvdkxmKzR6dmduLzhXYUI1UT09).
+Discussion about the seminar takes place on the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8) in the channel `#cglseminar`.

 # Schedule